 Good To Know

 1) If you’re looking for somewhere to stay in Havana, consider a casa particular (a homestay with a local!) and check out Casa Particular Cuba for all sorts of options.
 Cuba has Airbnb as well, so you can book an apartment stay that way too.

-2) If you like travel in Cuba, check out some of my most popular blog posts:
+2) If you like to travel in Cuba, check out some of my most popular blog posts:

 - A More Modern Havana At Plaza de la Revolución – While many things in Havana and Cuba, in general, are old, there are touches of modernity like the Plaza de la Revolución.